High harmonics from backscattering of delocalized electrons

 Backscattering as introduced here has close analogies in extended atomic systems.
-However, in the latter it leads only to higher energies in laser-driven photo-ionization (often termed above-threshold ionization), but not to larger high-harmonic cut-offs, since the localized electrons in atomic systems lack the ability for overlap of electron amplitudes at large distances which is possible for the delocalized electrons in solid-state like systems.
-Other sources of breaking the periodicity of the solid-state system, such as impurities, domain walls or grain boundaries, may also induce backscattering and ensuing effects on HHG.
+However, in the latter it leads only to higher energies in laser-driven photo-ionization (often termed above-threshold ionization), but not to larger high-harmonic cutoffs, since the localized electrons in atomic systems lack the ability for overlap of electron amplitudes at large distances which is possible for the delocalized electrons in quasi-periodic systems.
+Other sources of breaking the periodicity of solid-state systems, such as impurities, domain walls or grain boundaries, may also induce backscattering and ensuing effects on HHG.
 Work in this direction is underway.

 \articletitle#1{\textit{#1}.}